 Homeless Link's Membership in London

 Homeless Link has over 130 members in London with a membership presence in most boroughs.
 The nature of membership varies from large homeless charities employing over 800 staff through to projects run entirely by volunteers.
-Information about some of their current work is often included in London Link.

 Regional Data FOR London